rryam/MeshingKit/README.md

 ## Features

 - Create mesh gradients with customizable control points and colors
-- 52 predefined gradient templates for quick and stunning designs
+- 63 predefined gradient templates for quick and stunning designs
   - 30 templates with 2x2 grid size
   - 22 templates with 3x3 grid size
+  - 11 templates with 4x4 grid size
 - Easily extendable for custom gradient creations
 - Support for iOS 18.0+, macOS 15.0+, tvOS 18.0+, watchOS 11.0+, and visionOS 2.0+
 - SwiftUI compatible